 Who is David Hall?

-NewVistas is the brainchild of David Hall, a Utah billionaire who has invested over $100 million and more than 20 years of research into this project, which is based on Joseph Smith’s Plat of Zion (circa 1833).
+NewVistas was founded by David Hall, a Utah billionaire who has invested over $100 million and more than 20 years of research into this project, which is based on Joseph Smith’s Plat of Zion (circa 1833).
 Mr. Hall plans to purchase 5,000 acres in the rural towns of Royalton, Tunbridge, Stafford, and Sharon, VT to construct his first 20,000 person community near the birthplace of Joseph Smith.
 While he claims his plans to build are decades off, in less than two years he has purchased over 1500 acres in these towns.
 Ultimately, Mr. Hall’s vision is to develop NewVistas megalopolises worldwide.

 What is wrong with the idea of NewVistas for Vermont?